Upgrade Your Self-Care Game By Implementing This Simple Practice

-I know that reading might seem like an old school way of getting information in the era of podcasts, Audible, and the growing lists of streaming services we use to watch our can't-miss television shows.
+I know that reading might seem like an old-school way of getting information in the era of podcasts, Audible, and the growing lists of streaming services we use to watch our can't-miss television shows.
 But, there is no denying the mental health benefits of a good old book.

 Studies have even shown that reading can be more beneficial to helping your mind and body relax than taking a walk or grooving to your go-to playlist.
-Lucky for us, there are many books written by women dripping with #blackgirlmagic that we'll never run out of content that will not only help our imaginations soar but help keep our minds sharp and our stress under control.
+Lucky for us, there are many books written by women dripping with #Blackgirlmagic that we'll never run out of content that will not only help our imaginations soar but help keep our minds sharp and our stress under control.

-Here are a few of my favorites:
+Below are a few of my favorites.